Bunge & Born: History

-Bunge & Born was founded in 1883 by Ernesto Bunge, a German Argentine whose uncle, Karl Bunge, had been Consul General in Argentina for both the Netherlands and Prussia, and his brother-in-law, Jorge Born, who had recently arrived from Antwerp.
-The company superseded the Bunge Company founded in Amsterdam by Johan Bunge, in 1817.
-Following the purchase of 60000 ha of prime pampas wheat fields, Bunge & Born established Centenera, their first food processing plant, in 1898.
-They had one of the largest wheat mills in the country built on a Puerto Madero lot in 1901, and with it, established Molinos Río de la Plata (later a leader in the local retail foods market).
+Bunge & Born was founded in 1883 by Ernesto Bunge, a German Argentine businessman whose uncle, Karl Bunge, had served as Consul General in Argentina for both the Netherlands and Prussia, and by his brother-in-law Jorge Born, who had recently arrived from Antwerp.
+The new firm succeeded the Bunge Company, established in Amsterdam by Johan Bunge in 1817.

+After acquiring approximately 60000 ha of agricultural land in the pampas, the company expanded into food processing.
+In 1898 it established Centenera, its first processing plant, and in 1901 constructed one of the largest wheat mills in Argentina on a site in Puerto Madero.
+The facility became the foundation of Molinos Río de la Plata, which later emerged as one of the country's leading food manufacturers.